Jarl-Thure Eriksson

-Jarl-Thure Eriksson (born 5 November 1944 in Hammarland in Åland, Finland) is Doctor of Science in Technology, Professor of Electrical Engineering and Rector of Tampere University of Technology (TUT) in Finland between the years 1997–2008.
-During Eriksson's period as rector, the university expanded vigorously and its scientific publishing activity amplified.
-Due to his scientific merits, Eriksson has been a member of the Finnish Academy of Technology since 1989 and of the Swedish Academy of Engineering Sciences in Finland since 1997.
+Jarl-Thure Eriksson (born 5 November 1944) is a Finnish academic administrator and electrical engineer who was Rector of Tampere University of Technology (TUT) from 1997 to 2008.
+During his rectorship, the university expanded vigorously and its scientific publishing activity amplified.
+Eriksson has been a member of the Finnish Academy of Technology since 1989 and of the Swedish Academy of Engineering Sciences in Finland since 1997.
 His perhaps most significant position of trust outside the university is membership in the Governing Board of the Millennium Prize Foundation since 2003.
-He is currently Chancellor of Åbo Akademi University in Turku, Finland.
+He is currently Chancellor of Åbo Akademi University.

+Early life

+Eriksson was born in Hammarland in Åland, Finland.

 Career

 Eriksson studied electrical engineering at Helsinki University of Technology (TKK).
 In the 1970s, he worked as researcher at TKK's Low Temperature Laboratory, led by Academy professor Olli Lounasmaa.
 His research area was superconductivity-based electromagnetic applications, particularly superconducting electric machines.
 Applications of this research include Finland's large ice-breakers in the 1970s.

 In his licentiate thesis in 1976, Eriksson discussed the general design principles of superconducting electric motors and presented a solution to a key problem, namely the transfer of high electric currents between the stator and rotor, and a tentative design for a superconducting motor.
 The design was implemented in a joint project by TKK and the VTT Technical Research Centre of Finland between the years 1977–1979.
 The 100-kilowatt motor SUMO was Finland's first and fourth in the world.
 Due to its current transfer solution, the motor had a wide speed regulation range, which was a key aim in ice-breaker propulsion.
 In his doctoral dissertation, examined in 1982 at TKK, Eriksson discussed the current transfer system of the SUMO motor, and whirl and instability phenomena in the turbulent flow of liquid metals.

 Eriksson worked as associate professor at TKK in 1979.
 A year later he transferred to the same position to TUT.
 In 1987, he was appointed full professor at TUT by invitation.
 Eriksson continued superconductivity research in Tampere, with an aim of utilizing superconductivity in energy technology.
 In the late 1980s, Eriksson established a development programme related to wind generators, which lead to the construction of a prototype generator based on permanent magnets.
 Wind power research has later yielded several doctoral dissertations at TUT.